-(a) Both mental and physical aspects of well-being, (such as self-care strategies, reframing work life balance and improving effectiveness of your work practices) their respective importance and the science behind it;
+- Both mental and physical aspects of well-being, (such as self-care strategies, reframing work-life balance, and improving the effectiveness of your work practices) their respective importance, and the science behind it;

-(c) Most importantly, what habits and routines can be adopted by members in their lives to increase overall well-being and navigating the various hurdles in respect of same and the science behind it.
+- Most importantly, what habits and routines can be adopted by members in their lives to increase overall well-being and navigate the various hurdles in respect of the same and the science behind it.